What’s in this article

 Exemptions for Dormant Companies

 When a company is declared dormant, there are several exemptions which they may receive.
 A dormant company is exempted from filing annual returns because without accounting transactions being made, there are no annual returns to be filed.
 Dormant companies also do not have to make audited financial statements.
 This also means that all parts of the Companies Ordinance which are related to auditors and auditing processes do not apply to dormant companies.
-Dormant companies are also exempted from having to hold annual meetings because all the issues which would normally have to be discussed do not apply to dormant companies.
+Dormant companies are exempt from annual meetings since typical business issues do not apply to them.

 Reasons Why Companies Become Dormant